-The northern ligthts season lasts about 7 months.
-As soon as the evenings starts to get darker after the summer of midnightsun, the northern lights appear again.
-The aurora borealis is visible between mid august to mid april, but best from September to March.
+People often ask us when is the best time to see the northern lights.
+The northern light's season lasts about 7 months in Northern Norway.
+As soon as the evenings starts to get darker after the summer of midnight sun, the northern lights appear again.
+The aurora borealis is visible between mid August to mid April, but best time to see the northern lights is from September to March.

 The polarnight season, end of November to Mid January, will give you an extra dimension of the visit in the north.
 During this time the sun is below the horizon 24/7, and during the day you can experience several hours of twilight also known as the blue hour (blåtimen).